futoin/specs/draft/ftn16_citool.md

 # 2. Concept

 A command line tool must be available through shell search path or called via absolute path.
-The command name is "citool" - Continuous Integration Tool.
+The command name is "cid" - Continuous Integration & Delivery Tool.

-"citool" must work on existing projects with no modifications, but with extra parameters required.
+"cid" must work on existing projects with no modifications, but with extra parameters required.
 If special "futoin.json" configuration file is present in project root then extra parameters' default values should be taken from the configuration file.